Circumcision of Male Infants: Ethical and Legal Guidance for Doctors

 Doctors should be aware of potential difficulties if both parents do not follow the same cultural tradition.
 A case raised with the BMA concerned a GP who circumcised, without any enquiry, a baby unknown to him but whose parents were, in fact, unmarried and estranged.
 The child's father had taken the baby without the mother's permission, fully aware that the procedure would be completely contrary to her wishes and that he had no legal right to consent.
 The mother made a formal complaint about the doctor concerned.

-[CIRP Note: The General Medical Council subsequently has issued a detailed Guidance on Consent.
-See for more information see Seeking patients' consent: the ethical considerations, especially parts 23-26.]
+The External link General Medical Council subsequently has issued a detailed Guidance on Consent.
+See for more information see External link Seeking patients' consent: the ethical considerations, especially parts 23-26.

 Expertise

-The General Medical Council has no policy on the ethics of circumcision.
+The External link General Medical Council has no policy on the ethics of circumcision.

 However, the Council would take action of a doctor were performing such operations incompetently.
 One doctor, who carried out a number of circumcisions that resulted in several boys being admitted to hospital in the period from 1991 to 1993, was found guilty of serious professional misconduct.
 Therefore doctors are advised not to undertake the procedure unless confident of their expertise but may refer the family to another competent practitioner.